What is the LA Road Runners?

 Where can I pick up my LARR shirt?

-LARR Shirts will be available for our Group Training members to pick up at the orientation meeting (September 17 and 18) and the first training (September 24 and 25).
-After that, shirts will also be available once a month at special meet ups.
-They can also be found at the LARR tent at the Rose Bowl Half finish festival and Los Angeles Marathon expo.
+LARR Shirts will be available for our Group Training members to pick up at weekend trainings throughout September.
+After that, shirts will be available once a month.
+They can also be picked up at the LARR tent at the Santa Monica Classic, Rose Bowl Half finish festival and Los Angeles Marathon expo.
+We do our best to estimate sizing needs.
+Register and pick up your shirts early to make sure you get the correct size.

 What are the Race Day VIP perks for Group Training members:

-Los Angeles Marathon participants have exclusive access to special meet up location in Dodger Stadium on race morning, March 19, 2023 (must be registered for LARR and the race by February 28, 2023) and are given access to seeded corral B (must be registered by January 30, 2023).
+At the Los Angeles Marathon (3/17/24) LARR has an exclusive meet up location in Dodger Stadium on race morning (must be registered for LARR and the race by February 29, 2024).
+In addition, you’ll have automatic placement in seeded corral B (as long as you are registered for the Marathon by January 30, 2024).

 If I’m not a Group Training program member, can I attend any of the in-person meetings?

-Our weekly trainings are limited to Group Training members only but we offer special meet ups throughout the season that all LARR members are invited to attend.
-This includes large scale meet ups at Dodger Stadium, as well as localized events hosted with our sponsors.
-Days and times vary – details will be posted in the newsletter as they become available.
+We host two special meet ups that all LARR members and friends are invited to attend.
+These large scale meet ups at Dodger Stadium will be held in December 2023 and March 2024.
+Details will be posted in the newsletter as they become available.

 Can I be an LARR member and not participate in the Los Angeles Marathon?